 Understanding the structural and chemical properties of particles in the atmosphere is critical because of their health effects and their influence on the earth’s radiative situation, and hence on our climate.
 In this respect, advanced electron microscopy plays a key role for studying particle composition, chemistry, morphology, phase and internal structure.

-Immunogold-labelled SEM analysis of allergens
+Immunogold-labelled SEM analysis

 TEM analysis of asbestos fibres